AdityaWadje17/TextAnalyzer/README.md

 # TextAnalyzer
-This projest was part of the AI club task.
+This project was part of the AI club task.